zwblank/Project_4/README.md

 * Does average price have a strong relationship to avearge number of baths, average number of bedrooms, or average house size?
 With all three dimensions, there does appear to be a relationship however it's a fairly weak one.
 The avearge r-squared value was around 0.2731 which implies these variables don't explain much when it comes to the house price.
 However, it's very possible that linear regression is not the best model to use given these circumstances.
 It's well known that house size, more bedrooms, and more bathrooms typically lead to a higher price on a house so this data should be taken cautiously.

 ## Postgresql:
-Due to structure of the data, Postgresql was the choice in creating a database.
+Due to organized structure of the data, Postgresql was the choice in creating a database.

 The realestate_db database contains 3 tables:
 * realtor_filtered - main table